rroyals/tcp-socket-client/README.md

 # tcp-socket-client
-simple tcp socket client poc
+simple tcp socket client poc<br>
+developed to be ran on windows